arshiyaaa7/MWA-Assignment-2/README.md

 ## Project Overview

-MWA-Assignment-2 is a web-based event registration application developed using PHP, HTML, CSS, and MySQL.
+This is a web-based event registration application developed using PHP, HTML, CSS, and MySQL.
 The project is designed for managing event registrations for JSPM's Rajarshi Shahu College of Engineering.
 It provides an easy-to-use interface for students to register for various events and allows the admin to view registered participants.

 ### Features 🌟